Neato Robotics Botvac D6 Connected Robovac review

 Sporting a unique D-shape design, Neato Robotics Botvac D6 Connected is one of the most advanced robotic vacuum cleaners on the market.
+This also means it sits at the more expensive end of any of the robovacs we’ve reviewed.

 The D-shape design allows for a longer brush, enabling the unit to vacuum a larger area in less time.
 The shape also means the unit can buff right up to the wall.